 - Post dental treatment sensitivity.
-It’s common, but temporary, especially with procedures such as crowns, fillings and tooth bleaching.
+It’s common, but temporary, especially with procedures such as crowns, fillings, and tooth bleaching.

 How to Treat Tooth Sensitivity

-If you or a loved one is suffering from sensitive teeth, we invite to take proper care and follow the next tips, which will also be helpful to avoid this condition:
+If you or a loved one is suffering from sensitive teeth, we invite you to take proper care and follow the next tips, which will also be helpful to avoid this condition:

 - Brush and Floss Regularly.
 Properly brushing and flossing your teeth is essential to healthy, clean teeth and prevent sensitive teeth.
 Use a soft-bristled toothbrush to gently remove food particles and not the gum tissue.

-- Don’t grind your Teeth.
+- Don’t grind your teeth.
 If you’ve been previously diagnosed with bruxism and your dentist has given you a mouth guard, use it every night.
 This will avoid you to grind or clench your teeth while you sleep.

 - Use Fluoridated Dental Products.
 Your dentist might recommend you to use fluoridated products to help reduce tooth sensitivity.